The Roman Ruins Under Leadenhall Market

 Londinium was founded around 50AD and lasted over 400 years as the centre of administration and trade for Roman Britain.
 The basilica to which this ruin belongs is the tallest part at the back of the Museum of London model and the larges courtyard is the forum; a market and meeting place with permanent shops and offices.

-It’s very hard to imagine this huge complex on the site of the sprawling City of London, but even weirder is the fact that the basilica was taller than the present day St Paul’s Cathedral!
+It’s very hard to imagine this huge complex on the site of the sprawling City of London, but even weirder is the fact that the basilica was bigger than the present day St Paul’s Cathedral!

 These remains were discovered when Leadenhall was being constructed (1880-82) and they’re now the only visible parts of what was once a huge section of Roman London life.